 I entered Carolyn’s office ready to explain why she should support us.
 Within seconds, I realised this amazing whirlwind had gone past that and was talking instead of why, was talking about how she could do this – questions to ministers (especially about the HRT shortages), meetings, possible collaborations and then an invite to hold a drop-in so we could get more MPs aware of us.

-I left buzzing, collapsing onto a nearby wall to WhatsApp Karen and Clare and tell them the amazing news.
+I left buzzing, collapsing onto a nearby wall to WhatsApp Pausitivity and tell the amazing news.

 Our wonderful supporters